 Click on “Proceed to verify domain ownership” and you will be taken to the page to verify domain ownership.
 They have three options for now “CNAME, TXT and HTML file upload“.
 HTML method is the simplest as you just need to download and upload a file to your root-server.
 Moreover, HTML verification is the fastest.

-You can use cPanel FTP manager or use FileZilla on the desktop to connect to your web-server.
-Here is a guide to learn using FileZilla FTP.
-Once you have verified your domain using any of the three methods, you will get a success message like below and you need to continue with business email setup.
+Once you have verified your domain using any of the three methods, you will get a success message like below, and you need to continue with the business email setup.

-Update MX record to complete Zoho business Email setup:
+Update MX record of completing Zoho business Email setup:

-After Google apps retired their free Google apps account, I was always in constant search for something which is as good as Google apps, and Zohomail fit perfectly into the category.
+After Google apps retired their free Google apps account, I was constantly searching for something as good as Google apps, and Zohomail fit perfectly into the category.
 I’m not covering their pro plans but you can see their pro plan features over here.

-If you are an existing Google apps user, Pricing is another factor which will make you prefer ZohoMail over Google apps.
-You can migrate your existing Google Apps account and mails to them using their migration tool and a help guide can be found here.
-To access your email simply login to mail.zoho.com.
+If you are an existing Google apps user, Pricing is another factor that will make you prefer ZohoMail over Google apps.
+You can migrate your existing Google Apps account and mail to them using their migration tool, and a help guide can be found here.
+To access your email, simply log in to mail.zoho.com.

-You can try rest of the features by creating your own free or paid Zohomail account and I bet you won’t be disappointed.
-If you are using any other service to get free business email address, do let me know via comments.
+You can try the rest of the features by creating your own free or paid Zoho Mail account, and I bet you won’t be disappointed.
+If you are using any other service to get a free business email address, do let me know via comments.
 Don’t forget to share this guide with others on Facebook and LinkedIn.